HamburgChimps/apple-notes-liberator/README.md

 The `notes.json` file will contain an array of objects, where each object represents an Apple Note.
 Each object will have a `text` and `embeddedObjects` property.
 The `text` property will contain the extracted plain text from the note, and the `embedddObjects` property will contain a list of the embedded note objects that were extracted.

-Each object in the the array represents an extracted Apple Note and will contain the following fields:
+Each object in the array represents an extracted Apple Note and will contain the following fields:

 | Field Name | Description |
 | --- | --- |